How to Get Free Stocks

 Typically, customers have no say in the free stocks they receive during promotions.
 You might want a share of Amazon, Apple, Ford, or Uber, but you could end up with a share of Hertz (which has plummeted in value as of late).

 Of course, some free stocks can be valuable.
 This is how investment apps like to pull in consumers: by dangling the opportunity for large payouts.

 For example, Robinhood advertises reward stocks of over $100, with a 1 in 300 chance of receiving them.
 If you’re the gambling type, you may be interested in pursuing this option.
 If you’re like me, you’ll scoff at your 1 in 300 chances and look elsewhere.

 Always remember: There is no such thing as a free lunch.

 When choosing an investment or stock trading platform, you should spend more time looking into the actual program, and deciding whether it’s a good fit for you personally.
-For example, does the company offer a zero-commission trading platform, or do they charge fees for trades?
+For example, does the company offer a commission-free trading platform, or do they charge fees for trades?
 Are there account minimums to worry about?
 And does the platform offer access to the types of investment vehicles that you want to invest in?
 (For example, ETFs, index funds, or IRAs?)